Amazon SEO in 2024- How The A9 Ranking Algorithm Actually Works (Results from 300+ Case Studies)

 An Introduction to the A9 Algorithm: What Is A9?

 A9 is the proprietary search algorithm developed by Amazon.
 It has one job – answer the customer’s query with products that are most likely to sell.
-Also, it’s NOT Google.
+Also, it’s important to note that it is NOT Google.

 Ironically it’s been updated to be called A10 more recently – but with the original 9 referring to the amount of letters in “algorithm” – this doesn’t really make sense and A9 is still the correct term for the Amazon SEO algorithm as a whole.